JingChengGu/JingChengGu/README.md

 <h1>Hi there, I'm Jason! 👋 </h1>
 I am currently a junior studying Data Science at UC San Diego (UCSD).
+I have a passion for learning new technologies and using data to find solutions to challenges in the real world.

 <h2>Skills:</h2>